|

 c)

-Turn the stop valve (BOTTOM VALVE) using a hexagon wrench (Allen key), anti
+Turn the stop valve (BOTTOM VALVE) using a hexagon wrench

-clock-wise to an angle of 90 degrees (QUARTER OF A TURN), keep it open for 6 - 7
+(QUARTER OF A TURN), keep it open for 6 - 7 seconds and then

-seconds and then CLOSE the valve fully - for now.
+CLOSE the valve fully - for now.

 d)

-Check whether there is any refrigerant leakage from the pipe connections, at
+Check whether there is any refrigerant leakage from the pipe

-both ends, using a mixture of washing up liquid & water in a plastic sprayer
+connections, at both ends, using a mixture of washing up

-bottle, to see if any air bubbles form (you are looking for tiny bubbles
+air bubbles form (you are looking for tiny bubbles forming) on

-that there are no tiny leaks, otherwise you will need to have your refrigerant
+extremely important that there are no tiny leaks, otherwise

-topped up within a short time, and your system may be damaged!
+short time, and your system may be damaged!

 e)

-Next, push in the ‘tyre inflator’ style valve on the T-branch valve (SIDE OF TOP
+Next, push in the ‘tyre inflator’ style valve on the

-VALVE) for 4 – 5 seconds using a screwdriver or similar, to expel the air in the
+screwdriver or similar, to expel the air in the pipe-work.

 be

 COLD in winter (not normally in summer).
-You may possibly notice a slight oily
+You may possibly

-residue on the tip of the screwdriver, this is normal.
-BUT, do not worry, nor
+this is normal.
+BUT, do not worry, nor continue releasing for

-released from the valve.
+may be released from the valve.

 f)

-VERY IMPORTANT - Finally, open the stop and T-branch (TOP and BOTTOM VALVES)
+VERY IMPORTANT - Finally, open the stop and T-branch (TOP and

-valves with a hexagon wrench (Allen key) fully anti-clockwise until they stop
+BOTTOM VALVES) valves with a hexagon wrench (Allen key) fully

-(then back off a quarter turn to avoid seizing) to allow the gas / refrigerant
+to avoid seizing) to allow the gas / refrigerant to freely

-the valves.
+on all the valves.

-Failure to open the 2 Hexagon Key valves fully may result in
+to open the 2 Hexagon Key valves fully may result in failure

-failure of the Compressor.
+of the Compressor.

 g)

-There must be no gas / refrigerant leaks, please check all the piping
+There must be no gas / refrigerant leaks, please check all the

-can be tested with washing up liquid in water.
-A small plant / window sprayer is
+in water.
+A small plant / window sprayer is ideal for this.

 6